CamFlow/camconfd/README.md

 ;propagate = 0.0.0.0/0:0
 ```

-To check the loaded configuration at boot time use `journalctl -u camconfd.service`
+To check the loaded configuration use `journalctl -u camconfd.service`